 Foreign studies have long shown that users’ social media behavior—their posts, comments, likes, profile features, user pics, and photos—can be used to paint a comprehensive portrait of them.
 A person’s social media behavior can be analyzed to determine their lifestyle, personal qualities, individual characteristics, and even their mental health status.
 It is also very easy to determine a person’s socio-demographic characteristics, including their age, gender, race, and income.
-This is where profile pictures, Twitter hashtags, and Facebook posts come in.
+This is where profile pictures, Twitter hashtags, and Facebook (property of Meta, which has been recognised as an extremist organisation in Russia) posts come in.

-A user’s likes on Facebook can reveal their religious and political views, sexual orientation, personal qualities, and level of life satisfaction.
-A user’s comments on Facebook can reveal their level of aggressiveness, while a user’s tweets on Twitter can indicate whether they suffer from depression.
+A user’s likes on Facebook (property of Meta, which has been recognised as an extremist organisation in Russia) can reveal their religious and political views, sexual orientation, personal qualities, and level of life satisfaction.
+A user’s comments on Facebook (property of Meta, which has been recognised as an extremist organisation in Russia) can reveal their level of aggressiveness, while a user’s tweets on Twitter can indicate whether they suffer from depression.
 Blog posts also speak volumes about their authors’ personalities.
-Even pictures and images (for example on Instagram) are a great source for digital psychometrics.
+Even pictures and images (for example on Instagram (property of Meta, which has been recognised as an extremist organisation in Russia)) are a great source for digital psychometrics.

 But digital traces provide rich material not only at the individual level but also at the aggregated level.
 For example, you can calculate the electoral preferences of city residents using data from Google Street View, a function that allows you to view panoramas of city streets and see what kinds of vehicles residents drive.
 Digitized books can be used to ascertain the level of national subjective wellbeing in different countries.